durgeshrawat1/idp/template/resolvers/README.md

-# resolvers
+# AppSync Resolvers

-Place your AppSync resolver mapping templates (VTL or Lambda) here.
+Place all required AppSync resolver mapping templates here, as referenced in your Terraform code.
+Copy from the official AWS GenAI IDP Accelerator repo if needed.